 Other ways in which cobots improve productivity and ergonomics might include assisting in picking and placing parts on an assembly line, assisting with simple batch operations, or any heavy lifting.
 Cobots can work with humans and also function autonomously, improving productivity.
 (Figure 2).
 Having the cobot do the most tedious part of the job reduces strain on the operator’s musculoskeletal system, while freeing them to focus on quality control.
 This elevates the role of the operator and helps reduce turnover.

-Cobots are often used in industries where workers are constantly required to manually handle loads of up to 35kg or more.
-These include aeronautics, automotive, agriculture, naval, railway, defence or manufacturing facilities.
+Cobots are often used in industries where workers are constantly required to manually handle loads of up to 77 lbs or more.
+These include aeronautics, automotive, agriculture, naval, railway, defense or manufacturing facilities.
 Cobots are also valuable where workers might be exposed to hazardous conditions, such as nuclear plants or environmentally compromised areas where the cobot can help with the most hazardous parts of the job.

 Building a better cobot